jareddrayton/FileSnake/README.md

-## FilePot (CAUTION: Still in Alpha)
+## FileSnake (CAUTION: Still in Alpha)

-FilePot is a tool for renaming and reorganising TV Show and Anime files to match the [TVDB](https://www.thetvdb.com/) episode data, and follow [Plex](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/) naming conventions.
+FileSnake is a tool for renaming and reorganising TV Show and Anime files to match the [TVDB](https://www.thetvdb.com/) episode data, and follow [Plex](https://support.plex.tv/articles/naming-and-organizing-your-tv-show-files/) naming conventions.
 Episode and Season information is retrieved using the TVDB's [Official API](https://api.thetvdb.com/swagger).

 **Important Note**

-For FilePot to work, an API key from the TVDB is currently needed in to access the TVDB API.
+For FileSnake to work, an API key from the TVDB is currently needed in to access the TVDB API.

 **Limitations**